Baking Soda Helps With Product Build-Up

-Our shampoo bars, very gentle cleansers, do not strip hair in the same way as detergent based shampoos and as a result may not thoroughly clean the residue from your hair.
+Our natural shampoo bars, very gentle cleansers, do not strip hair in the same way as detergent based shampoos and as a result, may not thoroughly clean the residue from your hair.

 Regular household baking soda (sodium Bicarbonate) is an easy clarifier to use.
 Baking soda naturally lifts grease and product residue from your hair.